langurmonkey/gaiasky-web/content/news/2024/gaiasky_3.6.4-2.md

 <!--more-->

 ## Bug Fixes
-- external view feature not working.
+- External view feature not working.

 ## Build System
-- remove lib directory, does not contain anything anymore.
+- Remove lib directory, does not contain anything anymore.

 As always, you can grab it [right here]({{< ref "downloads" >}}) ([link to repository](https://gaia.ari.uni-heidelberg.de/gaiasky/releases/3.6.4-2.3bfeec0f9)).